Like this article? Spread the word

 When your store is offline, you cannot make any sales.
 People who may have given you their business will go somewhere else.
 This can also hurt your reputation and make your business seem unreliable.

-- Problems With an Update: To keep your website functioning properly, the plugins you are using will need to be periodically updated.
+- Problems With an Update: To keep your website functioning properly, the plugins you use will need to be periodically updated.
 One problem is that these updates can go wrong and cause parts of your website to stop functioning.
 If your website information is stored, then you can restore it quickly.

 How to Backup Your WooCommerce Store